nomemory/andreinc-site/_posts/2021-04-22-writing-a-universal-chess-interface-client-in-java.md

 ## Going further

-The above code is *nasty*, and it can be become unreadable quickly, but it's just a starting point/foundation for a full-fledged UCI client library.
+The above code is *nasty*, and it can become unreadable quickly, but it's just a starting point/foundation for a full-fledged UCI client library.

 Normally, from a design perspective, the `command(...)` method is generic enough not to be public in your library API.

-Instead of letting the developers use `command(...)` directly, specialised methods should be built.
+Instead of letting the developers use `command(...)` directly, specialized methods should be built.

 In this regard, please take a look at [neat-chess](https://github.com/nomemory/neat-chess).
 This is already a working library that was tested with `Stockfish 13`.

-Behind the scenes **neat-chess** uses the same mechanism as described in this article.
-But on top of the `command()` method I've built additional abstractions to make everything more readable.
+Behind the scenes, **neat-chess** uses the same mechanism as described in this article.
+But on top of the `command()` method, I've built additional abstractions to make everything more readable.

 For example, the previous code, can be written using **neat-chess** as simple as: